 Developing your critical reading and comprehension skills in graduate school.

-SQ4R, ConStruct, Multipass, Cornell Method, Graphic organizers and Mind maps
+SQ4R, ConStruct, Multipass, the Cornell method, graphic organizers, and mind maps

 - in textbooks, it may be for clarification of material in the lecture